thonos-cpu/quadtrees/README.md

 🌟 3D Spatial Indexing with Octree & MinHash 🌟
 Welcome to the 3D Spatial Indexing project!
 This repository contains Python code to manage 3D point data using an Octree data structure and perform similarity search using MinHash.
-The project is perfect for scenarios requiring spatial queries, fast indexing, and similarity-based retrieval of large sets of 3D data!
+The project is perfect for scenarios requiring spatial queries, fast indexing, and similarity-based retrieval of large sets of 3D data.

 📂 Project Overview
 This repository is composed of three primary files: